weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ![Scope visualization](/guides/images/aws-ecs/scope.png)

-You should click on the `httpserver` container to display its details.
+Click on the `httpserver` container to display its details.

 Note the edges between one of the `httpserver` containers (the one accessed from your browser) and the three `dataproducer` containers, reflecting the load balancing scheme we built with weaveDNS.

-You can get more insights by selecting different views: *Applications (by name)*, *Containers by image* and *Hosts*.
+More insights can be gained by selecting different views: *Applications (by name)*, *Containers by image* and *Hosts*.

-If you want to dive even deeper on what's happening in the ECS instances, you can access them through ssh:
+If you want to dive even deeper on what's happening in the ECS instances, access them through ssh:

 ~~~bash